3. Development: generating ideas

 - The Dementia Challenge created a debate around what policies were needed to deal with dementia.

 - Crowdsourcing is also used regularly in the private sector and science.
 Wikipedia crowdsources content.
 Amazon get the public to review its products.
 NASA even uses crowdsourcing to help map Mars.
-A form of physical crowdsourcing is a hack day or idea jam.
+A form of physical crowdsourcing is a hack day or idea jam

 When to use crowdsourcing

-You should use crowdsourcing when your policy area would benefit from engaging with a broader and more diverse set of people than your usual stakeholders and you’re looking for new ideas.
+You should use crowdsourcing when your policy area would benefit from engaging with a broader and more diverse set of people than your usual stakeholders in looking for new ideas.
 It can be done with small specialist groups in private (for example by using a closed LinkedIn group) or with larger numbers of the population.

 A good social media presence can make crowdsourcing easier and quicker.
-Using a departments twitter to announce a crowdsourcing campaign is probably easier than setting up a new one.
+Using a department’s twitter to announce a crowdsourcing campaign is probably easier than setting up a new one.
 Have a look at our social media engagement advice for more information.

 Crowdsourcing is particularly useful for: